Separable commutative algebras and Galois theory in stable homotopy theories: Spectral Deligne--Mumford stacks

 We note that the next result may alternatively be deduced form ~\cite{Neeman2018}*{Theorem 7.10}, using Noetherian approximation.

 \begin{corollary} Let $X$ be a qcqs scheme.
 Then

 and these are classified by the the \'etale fundamental group $\pi_1^{\mathrm{\acute{e}t}}(X)$. \end{corollary}

 \begin{proof} The first part of the claim follows from Theorem~\ref{thm-sep-SDM-stack} together with the fact that $X$ is perfect so there is no difference between weak finite covers and finite covers.
 Note that all separable algebras have finite degree by Theorem~\ref{thm-sep-SDM-stack} and our assumption that $X$ is quasi-compact.
-Finally, the description of the Galois group is given in~\cite{Mathew2016}*{Section 7.3}. \end{proof}
+Finally, the description of the Galois group is given in~\cite{Mathew2016}*{Discussion after Example 7.19}. \end{proof}